pagopa/pagopa-search-transactions-fe/README.md

     ```

 - N.B.
-  All tests must have a NAV code prefix starting with '399'
+  All tests must have a NAV code prefix starting with '399' for the policy APIM due to the APIM policy blocking other NAVs.